Muscle Tear – Pulled Muscle

 - A remedial or sports style massage to mould your scar tissue formation.

-- A muscle rehabilitation program that incorporates components of strength, endurance, flexibility and speed that is specific to your chosen sport.
+- A muscle rehabilitation program that incorporates strength, endurance, flexibility, and speed specific to your chosen sport.

 - A neural tissue dynamics assessment to ensure that no nerve tissue has become entrapped in the scar tissue.

 - Application of a heat retainer to the area when you return to sport.

 - Application ice therapy after any training sessions.

 If you suffer a muscle strain that fails to respond after a few days or continues to niggle, don’t hesitate to get in touch with your physiotherapist.

 Muscle Pain InjuriesMyalgia, or muscle pain, can have many sources.
 Here are some of the more common sources of your muscle pain.
 Please click the links for more information.